comp1100/comp1100.github.io/_sources/innovation/10_FAQs.md

 Whatever is required for you to build your prototype!
 This is a real project, and you have the flexibility to make decisions about technology.

+**I have a clash -- can I skip the seminar or studio and just catch up from my team?**

+Unfortunately not.
+The seminar and studios are the place where the groundwork is laid for the project.
+They are also the only place we run ID verified assessment in the course, which is consistent with UQ policy.